World-of-Workflows/WorkflowsUniversity/docs/22_samples/CallGoogleMaps.md

      ```

 6. **List Google Maps Key Settings**:
-   This activity retrieves a single entry from the Settings Type, using a filter.
+   This activity retrieves a single entry from the Settings Table, using a filter.
    - **Activity Type**: `ObjectInstanceList`
    - **Description**: Retrieves the Google Maps API key from the settings.
    - **ObjectType**: `Settings`